astrosander/LEDeffects/README.md

   11 - Enter Telegram ID, which You got with <a href="https://github.com/astrosander/LEDeffects/edit/main/README.md#how-to-get-my-id">@IDBot</a>
   </pre>

+🔸In boards manager select ESP8266 with `3.1.2` version

 🔸Upload code to Your board

 🔸Go to Your bot and send